BioJulia/Bio.jl/docs/src/man/structure.md

 Models are ordered numerically; chains are ordered by character, except the empty chain is last; residues are ordered by residue number and insertion code with hetero residues after standard residues; atoms are ordered by atom serial.

-`collect`, `collectresidues` and `collectatoms` can be used to get lists of sub-elements.
+`collect` can be used to get lists of sub-elements. `collectatoms`, `collectresidues`, `collectchains` and `collectmodels` return lists of a particular type from a structural element or element list.

-Selectors are functions passed as additional arguments to `collectresidues` and `collectatoms`.
-Only residues/atoms that return `true` when passed to the selector are retained.
+Selectors are functions passed as additional arguments to these functions.
+Only elements that return `true` when passed to the selector are retained.

 | Command                                                 | Action                                                            | Return type                |
 | :------------------------------------------------------ | :---------------------------------------------------------------- | :------------------------- |